RJamesJers/ClusteringProject/README.md

 Clusters were then analysed to discover Customer Lifetime Value and Total Segment Value.

 Key Findings:

-1.Tesco's should split up Marketing efforts into 4 different campaigns that target similar customer segmentations and offer discounts / offers based on segment priorities.
+Tesco's should split up Marketing efforts into 4 different campaigns that target similar customer segmentations and offer discounts / offers based on segment priorities.

   a) Cluster 1 = Prioritise Price